brotzeit/rustic/README.md

 - `rustic-babel-format-src-block` format block after successful build
 - `rustic-babel-display-compilation-buffer` display compilation buffer of babel process

-- `rustic-display-spinner` turn off spinner in the mode-line
+## Spinner

+In case you want to use a different spinner type you can modify `rustic-spinner-type` or turn it off completely with `rustic-display-spinner`.([Available spinner types](https://github.com/Malabarba/spinner.el/blob/master/spinner.el#L104)).

 ## Popup